preterag/pipecdn/docs/README.md

-# Pipe Network Documentation
+# Pipe Network PoP Node Management Tools Documentation

-This directory contains the official documentation for the Pipe Network PoP Node Management Tools.
+This directory contains the documentation for the Pipe Network PoP Node Management Tools.
+This is a community-developed enhancement to the official Pipe Network tools provided by the core team.

+## Community Enhancement

+This documentation and the associated tools represent community work that builds upon and extends the official Pipe Network implementation.
+We aim to provide additional features, improved usability, and comprehensive documentation to support the broader Pipe Network ecosystem.

 ## Documentation Structure